-In June 2012, GASB approved Statement Nos.
-67 and 68, which modify the accounting and financial reporting of pensions by state and local governments and pension plans.
-Statement No. 67, Financial Reporting for Pension Plans, addresses financial reporting for state and local government pension plans.
-Statement No. 68, Accounting and Financial Reporting for Pensions, establishes new accounting and financial reporting requirements for governments that provide their employees with pensions.
-The guidance contained in these statements will change how governments calculate and report the costs and obligations associated with pensions.
-The WSDRS-administered plans and SCERS will be subject to GASB 67; the County will be subject to GASB 68.
+In 2012, GASB approved Statement Nos.
+67 and 68 ("GASB 67" and "GASB 68," respectively), which modify the accounting and financial reporting of pensions by state and local governments and pension plans.
+GASB 67, Financial Reporting for Pension Plans, addresses financial reporting for state and local government pension plans.
+GASB 68, Accounting and Financial Reporting for Pensions, established new accounting and financial reporting requirements for governments that provide their employees with pensions.
+The guidance contained in these statements changed how governments calculate and report the costs and obligations associated with pensions.
+The WSDRS-administered plans and SCERS are subject to GASB 67; the County is subject to GASB 68.
 GASB 67 was effective in Fiscal Year 2014; GASB 68 was effective in Fiscal Year 2015.

-Each biennium, the State Legislature establishes contribution rates for the WSDRS-administered retirement plans.
+Each biennium, the State establishes contribution rates for the WSDRS-administered retirement plans.
 The SCERS Retirement Board of Administration establishes the contribution rates for the SCERS plan.
 The actuarial assumptions used in the most recent rate calculations are summarized in the following table: